charlesjlee/bitcoin-beacon/content/docs/faq/index.md

 https://github.com/charlesjlee/bitcoin-beacon

 ### Why should I use this instead of random.org, NIST, or drand?
-Because you believe in the great dream of liberating the global financial system from the clutches of central banks and want to pump the price of BTC to the moon so we can all retire.
+Because you believe in the dream of liberating the global financial system from the clutches of central banks and want to pump the price of BTC to the moon so we can all retire.

 ### I don't like your code and don't trust you
 I was a Certified Bitcoin Professional back in 2017 and went on to work at a blockchain startup.
 If you still don't accept my street cred then look [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).